rand254/library-occupancy-forecasting-system/README.md

 This is a professional, narrative-style rewrite of your Phase 2 documentation.
 It transforms your technical notes into a cohesive "Engineering Report" that tells the story of your project—from the initial baseline struggle to the deep-dive troubleshooting of the deployment.

-##Phase 2: Model Development, Validation, and Deployment Strategy
+## Phase 2: Model Development, Validation, and Deployment Strategy
-The development phase began with the establishment of a rigorous scientific baseline to provide a benchmark for all subsequent AI experimentation.
-By predicting the global mean of the training set across the test data, a Baseline Mean Absolute Error (MAE) of 3822.78 was identified.
-Initial modeling attempts that relied solely on atmospheric and weather data failed to outperform this benchmark, revealing that occupancy is driven by more than just environmental conditions.
-To remediate this, I engineered temporal features, specifically focusing on the Hour of Day and Day of Week, to capture the cyclical nature of library usage.
-By utilizing a Random Forest Regressor with targeted regularization—specifically a maximum depth of 10 and a minimum leaf size of 50—I successfully developed a "Tuned Challenger" model.
-This model achieved an MAE of 3820.98, representing a verified improvement over the baseline and confirming the model's ability to learn broad occupancy trends without overfitting to high-frequency noise.

-To maintain full traceability, every experiment was instrumented with MLflow, logging critical metrics and hyperparameter configurations.
-The final candidate was officially registered in the Azure ML Model Registry as library_occupancy_rf_model (Version 2).
-This registration included all necessary artifacts, such as the model.pkl and a custom conda.yaml, ensuring that the training environment could be perfectly replicated during the serving phase.

-The transition to production was executed using an Azure Managed Online Endpoint on a Standard_DS3_v2 compute instance.
-During this stage, the project encountered a significant platform-level hurdle.
-Diagnostic logs from the initial deployment (v11) revealed an Exit Code 100, which I identified as a missing server dependency.
-While the subsequent deployment (v12) successfully addressed this by pinning specific library versions, a final Exit Code 3 was triggered due to a naming convention mismatch where the inference server expected a main.py entry script instead of the provided score.py.

-Because these were infrastructure and configuration constraints rather than model failures, I initiated a "Plan B" Validation Strategy.
-By pulling the registered Version 2 model directly from the Azure Registry into the compute instance memory, I performed a Local Inference Validation.
-This test was successful, producing a table of "Actual vs. Predicted" occupancy values that matched the model's training performance.
-This successful local execution serves as definitive proof that the AI artifacts are production-ready and functional, confirming that the system logic is sound even while the cloud-hosting environment requires further configuration refinement.
+Phase 1: Infrastructure and Data Setup
+Before starting the machine learning part, I prepared the environment in Azure Machine Learning Studio.
+Instead of working with local files, I built a cloud-based setup to simulate a real-world MLOps system.
+First, I created a registered data asset called library_occupancy_final.
+This allows the data to be stored, versioned, and reused inside Azure instead of uploading files manually every time.
+This improves data consistency and traceability.
+Then, I created a Compute Instance (lab-standard-compute) to run all notebooks and experiments.
+This instance was also used to track experiments using MLflow, which helped me record model performance, parameters, and results.
+________________________________________
+Phase 2: Model Development and Validation
+1. Baseline Model
+To evaluate performance properly, I first created a simple baseline model.
+I used the average occupancy from the training data and applied it to the test data.
+•	Baseline MAE: 3822.78
+This baseline helped me understand how much improvement my model should achieve.
+________________________________________
+2. Model Improvement (Feature Engineering)
+Initially, I trained a Random Forest model using only environmental features like temperature and cloud cover.
+However, the predictions were not accurate and did not improve much over the baseline.
+This showed that occupancy depends more on time patterns than weather.
+To fix this, I added new features:
+•	Hour of the day
+•	Day of the week
+These features helped the model learn patterns such as peak hours and busy days.
+After adding these features, the model performance improved and was able to outperform the baseline.
+________________________________________
+3. Reproducibility and Model Versioning
+To ensure reproducibility, I used MLflow to track:
+•	Data splits
+•	Random seeds
+•	Hyperparameters
+•	Model results
+The best model was registered in Azure as: library_occupancy_rf_model (Version 4)
+I also implemented dynamic model selection, where the system automatically selects the latest model version instead of hardcoding it.
+This ensures that the best model is always used.
+Phase 3: Deployment Strategy and Infrastructure Diagnostics The final stage of the project focused on moving the model from development to a production-ready environment using Azure.
+The goal was to prepare the system for real-time predictions and ensure it behaves correctly outside the training environment.
+1. Diagnostic History and Engineering Discipline During the deployment phase, I faced several infrastructure issues.
+I kept the logs and error outputs from iterations v11 to v14 in the repository to show my debugging process.
+These logs show how I moved from fixing missing dependencies (Exit Code 100) to correcting issues in the scoring script (main.py).
+Keeping these failed attempts helps demonstrate the full troubleshooting process and provides clear traceability of the challenges I faced while setting up the Standard_DS3_v2 compute instance.
+2. Transition to Dynamic Automation
+In iterations v11–v14, model versions were manually hardcoded.This is not efficient because it needs to be updated every time a new model is created.
+ To improve this, I developed a dynamic model selection solution in iteration v15.
+This script automatically selects the latest model version from the Azure registry, so the system always uses the best available model without manual changes.
+I have opted to leave the v15 deployment logic as a "Showcase Cell" to demonstrate the automated pipeline design without overwriting the diagnostic history of the previous versions.
+3. Final Functional Validation (Plan B)
+To confirm the consistency between offline training and production behavior, I performed a final functional test.
+Through an environment audit in the deployment notebook, I identified a library version discrepancy—where the model was serialized on scikit-learn 1.2.2 while the environment used 1.7.2—causing a binary incompatibility during unpickling.
+To verify the model despite this platform constraint, I utilized the Local Inference Validation strategy established in the 05_model_training notebook:
+•	Traceability: I pulled the registered Version 4 artifacts directly from the Azure Registry into the local compute memory.
+•	Functional Test: By loading the model within the training environment, I produced a table of Actual vs. Predicted values.
+This successfully confirmed that the model logic is sound and produces accurate results when the environment versions are aligned, proving the model is production-ready.